TehShrike/communal-checklist/readme.md

 ## To do

 - store edit keys in localstorage?
-- allow owners to uncheck people's checks?
+- allow owners to uncheck other people's checks?
 - deploy
-- home page